Walsall: 20th century developments

-The Memorial Gardens opened in 1952 in honour of the town's fallen combatants of the two world wars.
+The Memorial Gardens opened in 1952, in honour of the town's fallen combatants of the two world wars.
 The Old Square Shopping Centre, a modern indoor shopping complex featuring many big retail names, opened in 1969.

-The Old Square shopping centre is currently laying derelict, with shops set to open in the centre soon.
-Primark and The Co-operative have opened in the former Tesco store, after the supermarket chained moved to Littleton Street on the site of Walsall College.
-The college agreed a land swap with Tesco resulting in the construction of a new college building as part of the new Tesco development.
-A row of derelict shops were demolished in 2016, and rebuilt as a Poundland, which opened on Saturday 15 July 2017, and B & M, which opened on 17 August 2017.
-The Entertainer (Amersham) Ltd. also opened a store on 21 October 2017.
+Much of the reconstruction of the post-war period was quickly reconsidered as ugly and having blighted the town.
+In 1959, John Betjeman advised that with sensitive restoration the old buildings of the High Street could become "one of the most attractive streets in England."
+Instead, almost every building was demolished.

 The County Borough of Walsall, which was established at Walsall Council House and originally consisted of Walsall and Bloxwich, was expanded in 1966 to incorporate most of Darlaston and Willenhall, as well as small parts of Bilston and Wednesbury.
 The current Metropolitan Borough of Walsall was formed in 1974 when Aldridge-Brownhills Urban District was incorporated into Walsall.
 At the same time, Walsall was transferred from the historic county of Staffordshire to become part of the new West Midlands county.

-The Saddlers Centre, a modern shopping mall, opened in 1980, being refurbished within a decade.
+The Saddlers Centre, a modern shopping mall opened in 1980, was refurbished within a decade.
 On 23 November 1981, an F1/T2 tornado touched down in Bloxwich and later moved over parts of Walsall town centre and surrounding suburbs, causing some damage.
 The Jerome K. Jerome museum, dedicated to the locally born author (1859–1927), was opened in 1984.